-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the Dialing tab. - 3.
 In the Exclude prefixes field, enter the restrictions that you want to apply to outgoing calls.
-Use a semi-colon (;) to separate each restriction. - 4.
-In the But allow field, type any exceptions that are not restricted. - 5.
+Use a semi-colon (;) to separate each restriction.

+- 4. In the But allow field, type any exceptions that are not restricted. - 5.
 In the Enforce only for numbers longer than x digits, enable the check box and select the number of digits to apply the restrictions only to numbers above the specified number of digits. - 6.
 Select OK.